 Photoarchive Publications and Conference Papers

-Inge Reist, Chief of Research Collections and Programs, "Photograph Archives and Scholarship: Past, Present, and Future."
+Inge Reist, Director of the Center for the History of Collecting, "Photograph Archives and Scholarship: Past, Present, and Future."
 In Photo Archives and the Photographic Memory of Art History, edited by Costanza Caraffa, 381–88.
 Berlin: Deutscher Kunstverlag, 2011.

-Louisa Wood Ruby, Head, Photoarchive Research, "Layers of Seeing and Seeing in Layers: The Work of Art in the Age of Digital Imagery."
+Louisa Wood Ruby, "Layers of Seeing and Seeing in Layers: The Work of Art in the Age of Digital Imagery."
 Journal of Aesthetic Education 42, 2 (Summer 2008): 51–56.

 Louisa Wood Ruby, "The Montias Database of Sixteenth- and Seventeenth-Century Inventories of Dutch Art Collections."
 In In His Milieu: Essays on Netherlandish Art in Memory of John Michael Montias, edited by Amy Golahny, Mia Mochizuki, and Lisa Vergara, 395–402.
 Amsterdam: Amsterdam University Press, 2006.

 Inge Reist, "The Frick Photoarchive: A Treasury of Unpublished Images of Works of Art."
 The Frick Collection Members' Magazine 3, 3 (Fall 2003): 9–11.